-2) FAMILIARTY: Company culture matters.
-One of the biggest benefits of hiring former employees is reduced training.
+2) FAMILIARITY: Company culture matters.
+One of the most significant benefits of hiring former employees is reduced training.
 They acclimate quickly because they already have a clear understanding of the work environment and company values.
 It's also less of a guessing game for you.

 4) IMPROVED PERFORMANCE: During a boomerangs absence, there is a good chance they've learned some new skills and strategies to share.
 This means a boost to collaborative culture by becoming a reliable resource for other employees within the company.
 Score.

 Hiring a boomerang employee shouldn't be an attempt to save money or find a quick fix.
 The fact remains that the employee up for rehire has left your company once already.
 Hiring managers need to make sure that there are no existing issues between the boomerang employee and current employees or company.
 The decision to rehire an employee should be based on how well the job fits, matching the right position with an employee who has the right skills.